 Features

-Provides quick access to most frequently used features but does not intend to replace the official web-based UI
+Provides quick access to the most used features but does not intend to replace the official web-based UI

 Check state of folders and devices